fermyon/workshops/wasm-and-containers/workshop/04-kubernetes-and-spinkube.md

   replicas: 2
 ```

-Before we can make our application run, we need a runtime configuration, as well as a Redis container for our KeyValue store.
+Before we can run our application, we need a runtime configuration, as well as a Redis container for our Key Value store.

 You can add both to the `app.yaml` file, so it will look like this: